• Skip to primary navigation

 Calgary Craft Breweries Feature Image

-A wealth of excellent breweries have cropped up throughout the city, offering a variety of tasty hops and suds each unique in their process, ingredients, and naming conventions.
-While you’re here, you owe it to yourself to check out these top breweries in Calgary.
+A wealth of excellent breweries have cropped up throughout the city, offering a variety of tasty hops and suds, each unique in its process, ingredients, and naming conventions.
+So while you’re here, you owe it to yourself to check out these top breweries in Calgary.

 A craft beer is poured from the tap at Tool Shed Brewing in Calgary, Alberta